Santo Niño de Cebú: History

 The Santo Niño de Cebú was originally produced by Flemish artisans, according to a hagiography, based on a vision of Teresa of Ávila, the 16th century Discalced Carmelite mystic.

-In early 1521, a Spanish expedition ordered by King Charles I and led by Ferdinand Magellan was on a voyage from Spain to find a westward route to the Spice Islands.
+In early 1521, a Spanish expedition ordered by Holy Roman Emperor Charles V and led by Ferdinand Magellan was on a voyage from Spain to find a westward route to the Spice Islands.
 After crossing the Atlantic and Pacific Oceans, on April 7, 1521, they landed in Limasawa, Southern Leyte, and met a local ruler named Raja Kulambu, who introduced him to Rajah Humabon, ruler of Cebu Island, and his chief consort, Hara Humamay.
 On April 14, Magellan presented them with three gifts: a bust of Christ as the Ecce Homo, an image of the Blessed Virgin Mary, and the Santo Niño as part of their baptism and strategic alliance.

 As Humabon adopted the Catholic faith, he took the Christian name of "Carlos", after Charles I. Humamay was christened "Juana", after Joanna of Castile, Charles' mother.
 According to Antonio Pigafetta – Magellan's memoir writer, along with the ruler, about 500 males along with the Queen and 40 women were also converted by Father Pedro Valderrama.
 At the ceremony, Raja Kulambu of Limasawa also converted and was given the name Don "Juan", while his Muslim captain was named Don "Cristobal".

 A photograph of the original image of Santo Niño de Cebu from 1903.
 The image originally had a very dark complexion pre-World War II, which has been removed to reveal a much fairer skin tone.

 A photograph of the original image of Santo Niño de Cebu post-World War II, with its lighter skin tone after the dark paint was peeled off.

 A few days after the mass baptism, Magellan undertook a war expedition on the behalf of the newly named King Carlos, attacking Mactan Island and burning down hamlets which resisted.
-The residents led by Lapu Lapu defended Magellan's attack with force, and Magellan died on April 27, in the Battle of Mactan, about three weeks after he had arrived in Philippines.
+The residents, led by Lapu-Lapu, defended against Magellan’s attack with force, and Magellan died on April 27 during the Battle of Mactan, about three weeks after he arrived in the Philippines.
 After Magellan's death, his Spanish colleagues left.
+The image of Christ was left behind but the locals still worshiped it, but in the native manner, a rite known as the Sinulog.